-1. Read the articles on the rewards and satisfaction of officiating.
+1. Ask them to read the articles on the rewards and satisfaction of officiating.

 Rewards and Satisfactions

 By: Jenni Malsam, Iowa HS Athletic Assn. and Iowa Girls HS Athletic Union (30 yrs); Former HS Soccer-Basketball-Volleyball Official.

 The NFHS Interscholastic Soccer Referee who continues to officiate over a long period of time does so for a variety of reasons.
 Many feel the motivation to continue their involvement, but not all try to identify the reasons they continue to officiate.